gigacee/TweetFromUnityWebGL/README.md

 ## Basic Usage

-This script uses [.jslib plugin](https://docs.unity3d.com/Manual/webgl-interactingwithbrowserscripting.html) in `Assets/Plugins/WebGL/` .
+This script uses [.jslib plugin](https://docs.unity3d.com/Manual/webgl-interactingwithbrowserscripting.html).
 You can tweet from WebGL by calling `TweetFromUnity()` in .jslib as follows:

 ```cs
 #if !UNITY_EDITOR && UNITY_WEBGL